 Solution #34 EDI is used for maintaining the common EAS/DNAI.
 SMF synchronizes common EAS/DNAI by updating EDI to NEF/UDR.

 Solution #37 UDM/UDR is used for maintaining the common DNAI/EAS as part of group information.
 The difference is, when common EAS/DNAI is synchronized, the UDM/UDR shall send notification to the SMF(s) that subscribed the group data (see solution #19), including the common EAS/DNAI.
-Solution #37 only applies to the case of pre-defined group.

 Solution #15 introduces a new network function SCMF to manage the common DNAI.
 SMF may obtain the common DNAI either when PDU Session is established (pre-invoke of SCMF) or when reported DNS Query by EASDF (dynamic invoke of SCMF).
 The SMF sends EASDF information to build ECS option or L-DNS server address according to the common DNAI.
 Then rest of procedure in clause 6.2.3.2.2 of TS 23.548 [3] are performed.
 Solution #15 only deals with common DNAI case.